Ludwig Wittgenstein: Teaching continues, Otterthal; Standard Austrian German; Haidbauer incident

 He moved schools again in September 1924, this time to Otterthal, near Trattenbach; the socialist headmaster, Josef Putre, was someone Wittgenstein had become friends with while at Trattenbach.
 While he was there, he wrote a 42-page pronunciation and spelling dictionary for the children, Wörterbuch für Volksschulen, published in Vienna in 1926 by Hölder-Pichler-Tempsky, the only book of his apart from the Tractatus that was published in his lifetime.
 A first edition sold in 2005 for £75,000.
 In 2020, an English version entitled Word Book translated by art historian Bettina Funcke and illustrated by artist / publisher Paul Chan was released.

 The Wörterbuch für Volksschulen is remarkable for its pluricentric conceptualization, decades before such a linguistic approach existed.
 In Wittgenstein's preface to the Wörterbuch, which was withheld at the publisher's request but which survives in a 1925 typescript, Wittgenstein takes a clear stance for a Standard Austrian German, which he aimed to document for elementary pupils in the text.
 Wittgenstein states (translated from German) thatThe dictionary should include only words, but all such words, that are known to Austrian elementary students.
 Therefore it excludes many a good German word unusual in Austria.Wittgenstein is through his school dictionary one of the earliest proponents of a German with more than one standard variety.
-This is especially noteworthy in the German language context, in which expert debates over the status and relevance of standard varieties are so common that some speak of a One Standard German Axiom in that field today.
+This is especially noteworthy in the German language context, in which modern expert debates over the status and relevance of standard varieties are so common that some speak of a One Standard German Axiom.
 Wittgenstein was taking a stance for multiple standards, against such an axiom, long before these debates ensued.